HerrHuber/softlayer_instance_plugin/README.md

 The finished plugin should manage Softlayer instances (virtual servers) and uses the Go Client for the Softlayer API (see: https://github.com/softlayer/softlayer-go)

-Note: The plugin is not even close to being usable!
+Note: The plugin is not finished yet!

 # Prerequisites